Robert-van-Engelen/Forth500/manual.md

 then dropping the restored 2.
 Effectively the same as executing `2>R ...
 2R>`.

 Care must be taken to prevent return stack imbalences when a colon definition exits.
-The return stack must be restored to the previous state when the colon definition started before the colon definition exits.
+The return stack pointer must be restored to the original state when the colon definition started before the colon definition exits.

 The maximum depth of the return stack in Forth500 is 200 cells or 100 double cells.